guimeira/stereo-tuner/README.md

 ## New features
 - **New algorithms:** this application supports both the StereoBM and StereoSGBM algorithms
+- **Save and load parameters:** save your settings to a YAML or XML file that can be read by the `read` method of `StereoBM` or `StereoSGBM`.
+The same file can be used to restore the parameters on the Tuner.
 - **Tooltips:** the parameter labels now display tooltips explaining them.
 Some of them were taken from the OpenCV documentation, and the ones that are not explained there were taken from somewhere else.
 - **Execution time:** a (not very useful) indicator of the algorithm execution time on the status bar
 - **New Glade file:** the Glade file was recreated from scratch and works with the recent versions of Glade.